Polycrylic vs Polyurethane – Choose The Right Type For Your Next Project

 Cons of Polyurethane

-- The drying of polyurethane is very long.
+- The is very long.
 It takes at least twelve hours to dry.

 - Another thing is that polyurethane is extremely flammable and toxic, therefore any work with polyurethane needs to be done in well ventilated areas.